The Ol' Cup of Noodles and Pediatric BurnsFrom July 2020, The Certainty of Uncertainty

 Dr. Mona: The Flint Lead Crisis and Patient AdvocacyFrom April 2019, A Maelstrom of Mail!

 We all advocate for our patients on a regular basis, but how many of us have blown the whistle on a massive public health crisis?
-In this segment, Neda interviews Dr. Mona Hanna-Attisha, the Flint, MI pediatrician who opened the world’s eyes to lead in the water that was poisoning Flint’s citizens …20min 24Mona Hanna-Attisha, MD and Neda Frayha, MD
+In this segment, Neda interviews Dr. Mona Hanna-Attisha, the Flint, MI pediatrician who opened the world’s eyes to lead in the water that was poisoning Flint’s citizens …20min 24Mona Hanna-Attisha, MD, MPH and Neda Frayha, MD

 TIDBSI: Doxycycline in KidsFrom April 2019, A Maelstrom of Mail!